Gold Coast, Queensland

-The Gold Coast is a coastal city in the state of Queensland, Australia, approximately 66 km south-southeast of the centre of the state capital Brisbane.
-With a population over 600,000, the Gold Coast is the sixth-largest city in Australia, the nation's largest non-capital city, and Queensland's second-largest city after Brisbane.
-The city's Central Business District is located roughly in the centre of the Gold Coast in the suburb of Southport, with the suburb holding more corporate office space than anywhere else in the city.
-The urban area of the Gold Coast is concentrated along the coast sprawling almost 60 kilometers, joining up with the Greater Brisbane Metropolitan Area to the north and to the state border with New South Wales to the south.

-Prior to European settlement the area was occupied by the Yugambeh people.
-The demonym for the Gold Coast is Gold Coaster.
+The Gold Coast, also known by its initials, GC, is a coastal city and region in the state of Queensland, Australia, located approximately 66 km south-southeast of the centre of the state capital, Brisbane.
+It is Queensland's second-largest city after Brisbane, as well as Australia's sixth-largest city and the most populous non-capital city.
+The city's central business district is located roughly in the centre of the Gold Coast in the suburb of Southport.
+The urban area of the Gold Coast is concentrated along the coast, sprawling almost 60 kilometres, joining up with the Greater Brisbane metropolitan region to the north and to the state border with New South Wales to the south.
+Nicknames of the city include the ‘Glitter Strip’ and the ‘Goldy’.
+The demonym of a Gold Coast resident is Gold Coaster.